BU-Spark/se-bu-meetup/serverless/README.md

 ### dynamodb/

 Set up the Member and Rounds table.
-Must be deployed before the other lambda functions since they make calls to the database.
+Must be deployed before the other lambda functions since they make changes to the database.

 - serverless.yml